RafifAlzayat/thecoolteam-/README.md

 # Covid Analysis

+## AWS DB
+We are using a postgresql on AWS; to access the db use the following; reachout to Rafif for the username and password:

+AWS URL: database-1.cvyxzrizmaqm.us-east-1.rds.amazonaws.com

+Port: 5432

+DB name: postgres

+Schema: finalProject

+Username: [ask rafif]

+Password: [ask rafif]

 ## DATA TABLE CREATION
-We are using a postgresql on AWS.
 To create the table we used the following SQL:
 ```
 CREATE TABLE covid_data (
   id TEXT PRIMARY KEY NOT NULL,